 Lead in CRM >> Site surveys >> Engineering Design >> Proposal >> Order

-Information in all these blocks in managed in different silos – CRM, Engineering Document Management System, emails, site survey reports etc. These silos kill the efficiency of your sales process.
+Information in all these blocks in managed in different silos – CRM, Engineering Document Management System, emails, site survey reports etc. These silos kill the efficiency of your lead management process.

 Prevent this loss of efficiency by connecting all the dots of your sales process.
 Use a workflow automation tool to connect your solar CRM with site survey app, documentation, emails etc.

 In fact, one of the important features for a solar CRM should be connectivity with other tools.
 Fuzen provides a connected platform to track and manage your solar sales process.
 You can try all these solar sales tips in FUZEN CRM for free.

 Your email address will not be published.
 Required fields are marked *